No article is associated with this clip.

 : honor by associationsee definition - defending or championing cultural sacred cows to transfer the respect, authority, and prestige associated with those symbols onto oneself.

-: Trump referencing the national anthem, the sacrifices of U.S. troops, and the American Constitution aligns him with the patriotism, bravery, and cherished values symbolized by these revered national icons.
+: Trump references the national anthem, the sacrifices of U.S. troops, and the Constitution, aligning himself with the patriotism, bravery, and values embodied in these national icons.

 : glittering generalitiessee definition - vague, emotionally charged language that evokes strong feelings or associations, but offers few if any specifics.

-: About our movement being sabotaged by powerful forces and very, very bad and evil people, who know who they are and liked it the other way, and who will do anything, anytime and never stop, but we're stopping them, and you're seeing that right now.
+: About "powerful forces and very bad, evil people, who know who they are and liked it the other way, and who will do anything, anytime and never stop"—while offering no clarity on who these people are, what they are doing, or how they are being stopped.

 : appeal to pitysee definition - portraying oneself as a victim to elicit sympathy, deflect criticism, and foster a sense of shared vulnerability with the audience.

-: Trump portrays himself as a victim of personal sacrifice to address the harm he felt was being done to the country, fostering a sense of shared urgency and resolve with the audience.
+: Trump portrays himself as a martyr to address the supposed harm being done to the country, fostering a sense of shared urgency and resolve with the audience.

 : common folksee definition - connecting with an audience by giving the impression that you understand and share their everyday struggles and concerns.

-: By embracing the term "deplorables," Trump fosters a sense of shared identity with his audience, reinforcing his connection to their everyday struggles and concerns.
+: By embracing the term "deplorables," Trump fosters a sense of shared identity with his audience, signaling solidarity with their everyday struggles and concerns.

 Number of techniques detected in the 1:21:43 runtime of this video clip: